nestorSag/riskmodels/README.md

 ### Extreme value analysis

 Because this library stemmed from research in energy procurement, this example is related to that but the `univariate` and `bivariate` modules are quite general and can be applied to any kind of data.
-The following example analyses the dependence of critically low wind generation occurrences between Great Britain and France.
+The following example analyses the co-occurrence of low wind generation between Great Britain and France.

 ```py